 Keep the House Market Ready Throughout the Listing Time Period

 First-time sellers may be shocked at how much buyers and their agents can “leave their mark” on the home just passing through.
 They might leave doors and windows open.
-They might get too personal with your things if you are still living there.
-And, of course, they WILL call you last minute for a showing.
+They might get too personal with a home owner’s things if they are still living there.
+And, of course, they WILL call last minute for a showing.

 A Daily Checklist for Home Sellers Keeping Their House Market Ready